Is $130,000 a Good Salary for a Single Person?

 Is $130,000 a Year Considered Middle Class?

 Pew Research defines “middle-income” Americans as those whose annual income is two-thirds to twice the median household income, adjusted for household size.
-Using $59,228, the BLS’s median income number from the first quarter of 2024, a single person could earn from $39,485 to $118,456 and be considered middle income.
-With a $130,000 salary, you’re actually earning more than workers in that upper range.
+Using $81,604, the median income number from the first quarter of 2024 reported by the U.S. Bureau of Labor Statistics (BLS), a single person could earn from $54,402 to $163,208 and be considered middle income.
+With a $130,000 salary, you would fall into that range.

 However, being considered “middle class” may have as much to do with your lifestyle as your paycheck.
 A person’s status, middle class or otherwise, may also be determined by their background, education, career path, neighborhood, ability to pay their bills, and other factors.